Walking in Brisbane

 There are 19 suburban heritage walking trails across Brisbane celebrating the stories of local suburbs, in addition to Aboriginal culture trails, the Reflections on the River Trail and the Kangaroo Point National History Project Trail.

 Where to go walking and hiking in Brisbane

 We've scoped out the best options for a bushwalk, riverside walk, and even the best lookouts in Brisbane.
 So, lace-up and get ready to see views of Brisbane from new and exciting perspectives.

 Heart Foundation Walking

-Heart Foundation Walking is Australia's largest network of free community-based walking groups with over 25,000 participants.
-Find a walking group near you.
+Heart Foundation Walking is Australia's largest network of free community-based walking groups with over 70,000 participants.

 Tips for top walking